Using Isopropyl Alcohol

 This illustration shows how Parts Per Million relates to the familiar items in our daily lives.
 For instance, an average grain of rice is 29mg according to Google.
 Do you buy Gummi bears at the Dispensary?
 10mg is a common dose per bear.

 The FDA allows certain food ingredients to have PPM quantities of Isopropyl.
 The seven lab tests presented below all come in under Oregon State's Limit of 5mg.
 How lethal is Ethanol and Isopropyl?
-About one cup of Isopropyl or 1.4 cups of Ethanol may be fatal to a 50c/110lb person.
+About 1 cup of Isopropyl or 1.4 cups of Ethanol may be fatal to a 50c/110lb person.

 So, how did Isopropyl Alcohol become so maligned in our society?

 If this were not true, the FDA would not allow it to be in food products.
 Rest assured, Isopropyl is not cancerous.
 If it were, it would be a Class 1 solvent.
 It does not cause blindness like Methanol, or it would be a Class 2 solvent.
-Isopropyl is listed with Ethanol as a Class 3 solvent "with low toxic potential to humans"
+Isopropyl is listed with Ethanol as a Class 3 solvent "with low toxic potential to humans".

 Bringing it Home.

 Given the great fear that exists about Isopropyl’s toxicity, much time and effort has been spent in creating a robust procedure for eliminating residual Isopropyl from the oil.
-Heat over time is the catalyst that evaporates Isopropyl from the oil, identical to Ethanol.
-The final reduction step is a literal firewall against retaining alcohol in the oil.
+As with ethanol, heat over time is the catalyst that evaporates Isopropyl from the oil.
+The final reduction step is a literal firewall against unsafe trace levels remaining in the oil.
+Multiple lab tests are presented below showing undetectable levels of Isopropyl in the RSO created using this process.

 Basic summary on Isopropyl Alcohol's safety - if you don't drink it, nor bathe in it, it will not hurt you.
 Isopropyl Alcohol is a well known, well understood molecule, almost identical to Ethanol.
 FDA regulations and guidelines provide safeguards for limited use in food products and topical applications.